-During this next cycle the Foundation will focus its financial and organizational resources on People & Place.
+During this next three-year cycle the Foundation will continue to focus its discretionary and competitive financial and organizational resources in two areas:

 - Our downtowns – their vitality and continued revitalization

 - Mission (aka “Impact”) Investing; true profit-making investments within our region

 - Investments in childcare-center expansions, additional facilities and operations

 - College, Career and Life Success

 - Pathways to career exploration and preparation for lifetime success

 - Engaging and supporting nontraditional and at-risk students through post-secondary education

 - Hands-on learning and training such as robotics, skilled trades, workshops, tech labs